 Zuckerberg also expects that the location addressing augmented reality will become so advanced that you will be able to leave a note for your friends right on the menu board at a restaurant advising them of their best choices from that menu.
 Certainly adding digital objects and enhancing physical objects will have many applications in the future.

 In the quest to make the camera the first augmented reality platform, Facebook is launching additional features for their camera app.
 This will include filters and effects, face maps, art frames, and face features.
 Hopefully, this is only the beginning.
 Facebook is working with companies like Electronic Arts, Nike, and Warner Brothers to add augmented reality experiences to this new Facebook platform.

 While these initial partners are sure to produce some great augmented reality apps, it will take a lot more developers to make Zuckerberg’s dream a reality.
 Amazon did it by creating the Alexa Fund which provided venture capital funding of 100 million to fuel voice technology innovations for developers.
 We’ll be watching to see how Facebook can spur the development they need to make Zuckerberg’s dream a reality.

 Zuckerberg has set out an extremely ambitious plan for the future of Facebook.

-Just hours before the Facebook Developer’s Conference began, Snapchat, Facebook’s major competitor in this arena, announced their new latest feature.
+Just hours before the Facebook Developer’s Conference began, Snapchat, Facebook’s major competitor in this arena, announced its new latest feature.
 Snapchat will have 3-D lenses for use inside their apps.
 This is similar to some of the things that Zuckerberg talked about.
-With competition like this you can expect augmented reality to move quickly.
+With competition like this, you can expect augmented reality to move quickly.